Virginia Workers Compensation Lawyer

 Partial Wage Replacement

 Wage replacement is available for injured workers who are able to earn only a portion or none of their previous average weekly wage.
-However, the wage replacement benefit does not cover an injured worker’s entire wage.
+However, the wage replacement benefit does not cover an injured worker’s entire lost wages.

 Instead, only 66⅔ of the wage is replaced up to a maximum state-mandated amount, which is adjusted every year for cost-of-living purposes.